Love to Code Creative Coding Kit - A worthy STEM product?

 Education for electronics has indeed taken flight, especially more so with the Chibitronics "Love to Code" Creative Coding Kit.
 This kit makes you rethink your whole perspective on electronics as well as coding, seamlessly integrating the two into one.
 Previously one needed to watch long hours of tutorials on YouTube and borrow parts from school laboratories.
 Now with Chibitronics "Love to Code" Creative Coding Kit, kids can be introduced to the fascinating world of electronics, circuits as well as coding.

-The "Love to Code" Creative Coding kit is suitable for ages 14 and above.
+The "Love to Code" Creative Coding kit is suitable for ages 14 and above, or as a parent-child activity with a younger child.
 In this review, we'll explore the kit, how it works and hopefully get some insights on its usefulness as a STEM education product for kids.

 INSIDE THE BOX